F0lak/dm_open_ref/ref/client/var/command_text.md

 <!-- -->
 **Default value:**
 +   null
-Note+ In BYOND 4.0 this var is deprecated.
+Note: In BYOND 4.0 this var is deprecated.
 The [command](/ref/%7Bskin%7D/param/command.md) {.code} parameter for an [Input control](/ref/%7Bskin%7D/control/input.md)  can be set to `!command` (`!` in front of your default command) which does the same thing.